Rydhave

 Rydhave (also known as Villa Rydhave) is the official residence of the American ambassador to Denmark.
 The villa is situated at Strandvejen 259, on the border between Charlottenlund and Skovshoved, Gentofte Municipality.
+The depity ambassador resides at nearby Villa Søro (Strandvejen 190).

 History

 Early history

 The house was built in 1885 for Emil Edvard Schnackenburg (1818–1894) and was designed by the architect Vilhelm Petersen.
 Emil Edvard was the son of Carl Gotlieb Schnackenburg and Henriette Elisabeth Schnackenburg.
 He grew up on the family's estate in Vejle, Brandbjerg, which was sold by his father in 1840.
 He had later married to Caroline Marie Bracht (1829–1908), whose father, Henning Johannes Peter von Bracht, owned Rydhave at Holstebro.
 Schnackenburg is later mentioned as the owner of a brickyard, most likely Rydhave Brikyard at his father-in-law's estate.

 Carl Drost, 1900–1918

 Caroline Marie Schnackenburg sold Villa Rydhave to Carl Drost (1852–1926) in 1900.
 He had made a fortune in the coal trade.
 In 1903, together with two partners, he bought Sindshvile at Kvistgård.
 A brickyard had just been constructed on the estate.
 Drost headed the operations until 1905.
 Drost moved to Hørsholm in 1918.
 He is buried in a large mausoleum at Hørsholm Cemetery.